The story behind the Peter Ward / Heritage House attacks

 Peter was receptive to the idea and a few days later, we have installed an Aquapol system in his cellar, which has been in now for a few months.
 We initially estimated that it would take 1.5 to 2 years to reach equilibrium levels with a gradual decrease of the moisture content.

-Here are some pictures of the cellar, installation and measurements taken:
+Here are some pictures of his cellar, installation and measurements taken:

 In closing, some information about the work we do: we have been operating in the UK since 2013.
 We are monitoring long-term about 150 live projects in the UK, many of them listed buildings where invasive damp proofing measures are not an option.
 During the past few years we have done a lot of hands-on research on damp, collecting live data from a lot of buildings, monitoring the dehydration of various materials according to the highest standards over several years until the air-dry or equilibrium level is reached.

-Although there are several building research organizations in the UK, I am not aware of any of them doing this type of work on such a high number of buildings for such an extended period.
+Although there are several building research organizations in the UK, we are not aware of any of them doing the type of work and monitoring we do on such a high number of buildings for such extended periods of time.
 We specialize in this and the research is ongoing.

 For any more information, please feel free to contact us.
 We would be happy to help you.